 Bang Khla Floating Market

-It’s relatively small and not many tourists make the 100km journey east here from Bangkok.
+It’s relatively small and not many tourists make the 100km journey east here from Bangkok so you can be assured of an authentic, local experience.

 The locals are full of smiles as they serve you up fabulous fish and seafood, freshly caught and freshly grilled.
 Shellfish in spicy sauces, papaya salad with pickled crab and fermented fish sauce and other local delicacies are also on the menu.